ArturoDent/find-and-transform/README.md

 4. `"restrictFind": "line"` make all replacements on the current line where the cursor is located.
 5. `"restrictFind": "selections"` make all replacements in the selections only.

+Note that for all of the above, the replacement text might include more or fewer newlines so that although the `find` did occur on one line, the `cursorMoveSelect` match might actually occur on a different line.
+That is okay, the entire replacement text will be matched against, whether some of it is on the same line or a subsequent line.

 ```plaintext
  New `once...` restrictFind Values.  `once` deprecated: